teamdigitale/licenses/README.md

 # How to use the licenses

-This repository contains the licenses for the software or released by the Digital Transformation Team, and also applies to the software present in Developers Italia.
-It has no value as a general recommendation for open source software of the PA.
+This repository contains the licenses for the software or released by the Digital Transformation Team.
+Unless there are strong and explicit reasons to make an exception, this list also applies to the software developed on [Developers Italia](https://github.com/italia).

-# Briefly
+# Brief summary

 To correctly apply a license, you must: